nikUnique/website-shop/README.md

 }
 ```

 Drop product photos into `/public/images/`.
 That's it.
+Actually, not, images won't work just like that on Cloudflare.
+To fix it, follow these instructions: https://commitnobug.com/blog/2025/10-october/how-to-make-nextjs-image-work-on-cloudflare.

 ---